mohammedhamdhan/tp/docs/UserGuide.md

 #### View balance in wallet: `balance`

-Shows total money to be paid and total money to pay.
+Shows total money the user needs to pay.

 - **Format and Usage:** `balance`
 -